navix/ngfe/README.md

 ## Adapters

 Controls store 2 values at the same moment: `modelValue` and `inputValue`.
-When `modelValue` changes this value also transferred to `inputValue` and vice-versa.
-You could define two functions that will change the values during this transition.
+When `modelValue` changes its' value also transferred to `inputValue` and vice-versa.
+You could define functions that will change the values during this transition.

 At the first place this feature is needed to keep proper types for values in models.